shundt/mfmodify/README.md

 # mfmodify

 ## Description
-`mfmodify` includes functions for reading and modifying existing MODFLOW 6 models, aimed at analysis while leveraging existing model files.
+`mfmodify` includes functions for reading and modifying existing MODFLOW 6 models.
+This project has mostly been written in response to specific project needs, but the tools may have more general application.

+Building model scenarios or editing the grid of a MODFLOW 6 model can be a substantial undertaking.
+This library seeks to maximize the use of existing files from a model's historical matching period, aiming to leverage the information already present in the MODFLOW input files as much as possible.

 ### Modules
 - **scenario**: